CWood-sdf/spaceport.nvim/README.md

 Spaceport automatically loads after neovim has started, there is no need to run any commands, but if you want to switch projects, run `:Spaceport` to go back to the start screen.

 All the remaps are visible at the top of the screen with the default configuration.
 Any remap that deals with a project can either be used while hovering over the project or by prefixing the command with the project's number.
 For example, if I have a project with the number 1, I can type `1p` to open that project, or I can move the cursor to hover over the project and press `p`.

+Spaceport starts out without any history of your favorite directories, so when you're starting out, you will need to do the pattern of cd'ing to a directory and then doing `nvim .` to get it to show up in the recents section.
+Once you have a few directories in the recents section, you can start tagging them so that you can quickly jump to them.

+Here's an example of starting out with spaceport:

 ## Customization